 Designed in 1992 by the late Bernard Namok from Thursday Island.

 Description and Meaning: Green represents the land.
 Blue represents the sea.
 White represents peace.
 The Dhari (headdress) represents Torres Strait Island people and the five pointed star represents the five major island groups.
 The star also symbolises navigation to represent the seafaring culture of the Torres Straits. www.dreamtime.net.au Used with permission.

-The following artwork was hand painted by our former PEPA Indigenous National Coordinator – Dr Mick Adams.
+The following artwork was hand painted by a previous PEPA Indigenous National Coordinator – Dr Mick Adams.
 Mick is a descendent of the Yadhiagana people of Cape York Peninsula in Queensland having traditional family ties with the Gringji people of Central Western Northern Territory and extended family relationship with the people of the Torres Straits, Warlpiri (Yuendumu), and East Arnhem Land (Gurrumaru) communities.
-He has been creating commissioned artworks relating to Aboriginal health and wellbeing for over a decade.
+He has been creating commissioned artworks relating to Aboriginal health and wellbeing for several decades.
 A brief description of artwork used in the PEPA module is included below: